Ylandolsi/booking_monorepo/backend/Booking/notes.md

 -         var httpClient = httpClientFactory.CreateClient();
 - confirgure life span of koonect
 - test the global exception handler
 - COnfigure the expired for the google tokns GoogleTokenService and UsersModuleApi and ..

+- remove private route from mentor/calendar or profile but any action needs to be logged in ( with google or email )
 ------ LATER
+- add : naviagte to mentor or mentee when showing the meets
 - previous meetings/mentors.
 - maybe add tag of skills to the meeting to show it !
 - Manage auth metadata (currentIp, currentUserAgent).